-Configure an integration application in Azure AD for the Splunk Add-on for Microsoft Office 365
+Configure an integration application in Azure Entra ID for the Splunk Add-on for Microsoft Office 365

 In order to create an integration application, you need the following prerequisites:

 - A Microsoft Azure account with administrator permissions to delegate roles to the application user.
 Your Microsoft Azure subscription must be linked with your Office 365 subscription by using the same login id.